NanoComp/meep/doc/docs/Python_User_Interface.md

     - `resolution=None`: the resolution of the $\varepsilon$ grid.
 Defaults to the `resolution` of the `Simulation` object.
     - `colorbar=False`: whether to add a colorbar to the plot's parent Figure based on epsilon values.
+    - `pec_color='darkred'`: the color used to draw perfect metals / perfect electric conductors, whose permittivity is $-\infty$.
+Drawing these separately keeps them from saturating the color scale of the finite-permittivity materials.
 * `boundary_parameters`: a `dict` of optional plotting parameters that override the default parameters for the boundary layers.
     - `alpha=1.0`: transparency of boundary layers